dmbarbour/wikilon/docs/ABCRT.md

 ## Parallelism

+Parallelism is perhaps most easily handled with paired annotations, e.g. a `{&fork}` annotation coupled to a `{&join}` annotation.
+The `{&fork}` annotation might apply to a lazy computation (like in Haskell) or perhaps as a specialized block attribute.

+With parallelism and semi-space GC, I'll probably need *multiple* contexts.
+Or perhaps to (somehow) divide an existing context into several smaller fragments.
+Division of a context into multiple parts is feasible, at least.
+But it seems likely to become overly complicated.
+It should be a lot easier to just have a pool of small contexts for parallelism at the wikrt_env layer, or to create fresh contexts as needed.

 ## Static vs. Dynamic Typing?

 I'd like to eventually have access to an "assume static type safety" option for faster evaluation, i.e. skipping all the runtime checks.
-This might only work for JIT code, though.
+However, this might only work for compiled code.
+I might also need to add gateway checks for inputs.

 # older content